OA in Germany

 The National Research Environment

 Very few countries offer such a diverse higher education landscape as Germany: Germany currently numbers 347 Higher Education and over 250 public research institutions.
-Most of the higher education institutions are financed publicly (238), but there is also a large number of private universities which used to play only a subordinate role but gain more and more importance.
+Most of the higher education institutions are financed publicly (238), but there is also a large number of private universities which used to play only a subordinate role, but gain more and more importance.
 Currently major changes are taking place in German higher education: The Federal Government and the federal states initiated the Excellence Initiative to promote competition between universities.
 A large number of new ideas and projects have already been realized as a result of the Excellence Initiative.
 Moreover, the Federal Ministry of Education and Research (BMBF) released its Open Access Strategy entitled "Open Access in Germany" on September 20th 2016 which contains a clear commitment to the principles of open access and open science.
+The BMBF has also set up a post-grant fund for open access publications in 2017, which will provide financial aid for researchers who wish to make a publication openly available after their BMBF-funded research project has ended.

-Important institutions in the German research landscape are also the big research institutions such as the Max Planck Society, the Helmholtz Association, the Fraunhofer Gesellschaft and the Leibniz Association.
+Other important institutions in the German research landscape are the big research institutions such as the Max Planck Society, the Helmholtz Association, the Fraunhofer Gesellschaft and the Leibniz Association.
 German research organizations and funders actively support OA projects and initiatives.

 Major research funders